Interpolation and inverse problems in spectral Barron spaces: Introduction

 Under this condition, there exists a shallow neural network $g_n$ of a certain form, often referred to as (\ref{eq:shallowNN}), that approximates the function $g$ on some bounded domain~$\Omega\subset \real^d$ with the following approximation rate:

 where~$\abs{\Omega}$ denotes the volume of the domain~$\Omega$; and hence the convergence rate~$n^{-\frac{1}{2}}$ is independent of the spatial dimension $d$.
 From a mathematical perspective, it is intriguing to consider varying smoothness properties with respect to the Fourier coefficients $\hat{g}$ as implied by the plain definition of (\ref{eq:weightFourierBarron}) and to elucidate the intrinsic relationships among various functions that satisfy this condition.
 This issue is addressed in \cite{KluBarron2018IEEE,Xu2020CiCP,SiegelXu2023ConApp, doi:10.1137/22M1478719}.
-Specifically, in \cite{KluBarron2018IEEE} and \cite{Xu2020CiCP, SiegelXu2023ConApp}, the authors introduce respective variants of the boundedness conditions mentioned below where functions~$g$ satisfy that

-were finite.
-The index~$s$ denotes the intrinsic smoothness.
-Alternatively, the authors in~\cite{doi:10.1137/22M1478719} propose a modified form, and require that, for a non-negative $s$,
+In particular, the authors in~\cite{doi:10.1137/22M1478719} propose spaces, with norm defined by

-The above modified spectral Barron norm defines a spectral Barron space containing functions that have a finite value of $C^s_g$.
-In that work, the authors construct, for the first time, a regularity theory within the spectral Barron space for the static Schr\"{o}dinger equation in the entire space~$\real^d$.
+Above, the index~$s\geq 0$ denotes the intrinsic smoothness.
+Moreover, the authors construct a regularity theory within the spectral Barron space for the static Schr\"{o}dinger equation in the entire space~$\real^d$.
 They specifically consider non-negative indices~$s$ for the spectral Barron spaces, thereby laying a novel foundation for further exploration and understanding of the properties and behaviors of solutions to the static Schr\"{o}dinger equation in this unique functional space.
 At the same time, there emerge numerous important new challenges.
 For instance, what is the role of negative indices $s$ in spectral Barron spaces?
 How do different spectral Barron spaces with various smoothness indices $s$ relate to each other?
 And how can we quantify the spectral Barron space in comparison to other function spaces?
 These new problems necessitate sophisticated analysis of the spectral Barron space as well as extensive further investigations.